cu-csci-1300-intro-programming/spring-2025-web/docs/_posts/2025-02-22-Week-7-Arrays.markdown

 &nbsp;&nbsp;&nbsp;&nbsp;

-#### Recitation Meal Combos - Problem 4.a.: Algorithm
+#### Recitation Meal Combos - Problem 5.a.: Algorithm

 Write out the steps you would use to solve this problem by hand as pseudocode.

 &nbsp;&nbsp;&nbsp;

-#### Recitation Meal Combos - Problem 4.b.: Implementation
+#### Recitation Meal Combos - Problem 5.b.: Implementation

-Translate your pseudocode into a C++ program to solve the above code, using your assert statements in your `main` function to verify that your program works as expected.
+Translate your pseudocode into a C++ program to solve the above code, verify that your program works as expected.

 &nbsp;&nbsp;&nbsp;&nbsp;